 Watermark Wealth ManagementBreak these 10 bad investing habits

-Are you ready to retire?
-We’ve compiled some items you should think about and review with your advisor one to two years before you officially retire.
+Are you retirement ready?
+We’ve compiled 8 items to consider and review with your advisor 1 to 2 years before you officially retire.

 Know where you stand